BayatGames/VoxelFramework/README.md

 - Make an Simple but Configurable API
 - More Optimizations for Terrain Generation
 - More Settings for Applying changes to Terrain
+- [Check out this project Flowchart](https://whimsical.co/6Fa9TW9TCG5fRf9DovkzVx) for more information also share your comments

 [More on Trello Development Board](https://trello.com/c/nLyDRNRz)